-- S7 – Ultra shock resistant steel.
+- S7/8670/Z-Tuff – Ultra shock resistant steels.
 Not corrosion resistant but excellent impact steel.

 Depending on your steel choice a multitude of finishing options are available to enhance and protect your custom creation.

 - RAW – Mainly on high chromium steels, this finish will showcase the steel on the face of the blade in its most primal fashion.
-Elements of the raw steel will be left on the face such as small dimples and minute machining giving the face a ‘well worn’ appearance.
+Elements of the raw steel will be left on the face giving the face a ‘well worn’ appearance.

 - Satin/Brushed – Subdued and low reflectivity are key features of this finish.
 Millions of microscopic ‘scratches’ blend together to form the silky-smooth satin appearance.

 - Cerakote – High temperature ceramic coating in nearly any color.
-This is a very durable coating and can be used to maximize anti-reflectivity and improve the quality of blade life.
+This is a very durable coating and used to maximize anti-reflectivity while improving the quality of blade life.
 As this is a coating it WILL develop wear marks with usage of the blade or tool over time.

-- Cold-Blued – For use on non-stainless blades and tools to produce a ‘Smokey Grey’ surface slightly enhancing the immediate corrosion resistance of those steels at room temperature.
+- Cold-Blued – For use on non-stainless blades and tools to produce a ‘Smokey Grey’ surface slightly enhancing the immediate corrosion resistance of those steels.